Public cohort data → Full methodology → Audit log →

 No. Your messages pass through the proxy to reach the AI provider.
 Our audit and billing logs contain metadata only — token counts, timestamps, provider, and billing meters.
 Prompt and response content is not persisted beyond the compression step.
 Retention windows, sub-processors, and data-subject rights are enumerated in our Data Processing Agreement.

-Ordica's compression is deterministic on our tested model corpus — the same input produces byte-identical output across repeated runs under equivalent configuration, so provider-side cache keys stay stable.
-In our verified test harness, a compressed prompt produced a full read-hit on the second call (Anthropic cache_read_input_tokens equal to cache_creation_input_tokens), confirming no interference on that path.
-Results on other prompt shapes are expected to hold but are measured per workload rather than universally asserted.
-If you're already using provider-side caching, you keep your cache hits.
+Ordica's compression is deterministic on our tested corpus — same input, byte-identical output.
+Cache keys stay stable.
+In our test harness, a compressed prompt produced a full read-hit on the second call (Anthropic cache_read_input_tokens equal to cache_creation_input_tokens).
+Validate your own prompt shapes. cache_control markers are left untouched.
+Provider-side cache hits are unaffected.

 We charge a percentage of your measured savings — 30% on Pro, 20% on Enterprise.
 If compression saves you $100, you keep $70 (Pro) or $80 (Enterprise).
 If it saves you nothing, you pay nothing.
 Your dashboard shows every dollar in real time.
-No flat fees, no minimums, no surprises.
+No flat fees, no minimums.

 Your provider API key transits the Ordica proxy in-memory.
 We use it to authenticate with the provider you chose — OpenAI, Anthropic, xAI, or Google — on your behalf for that single request, then discard it when the request completes.
 We do not retain it, log it, store it in a database, or share it.
 The key is used only to reach the provider endpoint you designated; it never leaves that path.

-Honest limitation: while your request is in flight, the key is held in process memory on our proxy layer — that's unavoidable for any middleware that forwards authenticated traffic.
-Ordica is not a secrets vault or KMS and does not claim to be.
-You hold the key in your code or secret manager the same way you do today, and you can rotate it anytime through your provider's dashboard if you ever want to cut access.
+While your request is in flight, the key is held in process memory on our proxy layer.
+Ordica is not a secrets vault or KMS.
+You hold the key in your code or secret manager, and you can rotate it through your provider's dashboard to revoke access.

 Routing your own API key through a middleware layer is a standard pattern — every major provider (OpenAI, Anthropic, xAI, Google) builds an API ecosystem around SDK wrappers, gateways, observability proxies, and caching layers.
-Ordica is structured to fit cleanly within that allowed pattern: you remain the authorized account holder, your requests go only to providers you designate, and we do not resell, pool, rent, or share API access across customers.
-We also do not retain prompt or response content after each request completes.
+Ordica fits within that pattern: you remain the authorized account holder, your requests go only to providers you designate, and we do not resell, pool, rent, or share API access across customers.
+We do not retain prompt or response content after each request completes.

-On that basis Ordica keeps you on the permitted side of each provider's current Terms.
-What providers actually prohibit (multi-tenant key pooling, API-key resale, unauthorized account sharing) is not what we do.
-Provider Terms vary by vendor and evolve over time — review your current provider's Terms to confirm compatibility with your specific workload.
+Ordica fits within what each provider permits.
+What providers prohibit — multi-tenant key pooling, API-key resale, unauthorized account sharing — is not what we do.
+Provider Terms change.
+Review yours.
 For enterprise documentation — DPAs, subprocessor list, data-flow diagrams — contact us.